Will a Chemical Peel Cure Your Acne and Scars?

 - Glycolic acid is the most commonly used chemical peel for acne-prone skin.
 It is typically use to open the skin rather than to remove brown spots.
 It is more often used on dry and tight skin rather than on oily and loose skin.
-Glycolic acid is used at a relatively high strength, up to 10% in over-the-counter products, and up to 30% in products used under medical supervision.
+Glycolic acid is used at a relatively high strength10, up to 10% in over-the-counter products, and up to 30% in products used under medical supervision.

 - Lactic acid is the acid found in milk.
 It is especially useful for removing brown spots on tight, oily skin.
 It is a product you would use—with caution—on brown spots around the eyes.

 - Salicyclic acid is used on dark skin.
 It is both a peel and an anti-inflammatory.
-Salicylic acid is used in much lower concentrations (never more than 3%) than glycolic acid.
+Salicylic acid is used in much lower concentrations11 (never more than 3%) than glycolic acid.

 How to Use Acne Chemical Peels

 You should not use both a scrub and a peel.
 Pick one or the other.
 Using both products can leave skin red and irritated.
 If you do not use any other products to exfoliate or peel the skin, you can use a chemical peel as often as every other day as long as you do not experience redness or irritation.
-If you have dark brown or black skin, you should use a BHA product, not AHAs, and you should start with the lowest possible concentration to make sure you don’t irritate your skin.
+If you have dark brown or black skin, you should use a BHA product, not AHAs, and you should start with the lowest possible concentration to make sure you don’t irritate your skin13.
 If salicylic acid causes irritation, you will need to rely on scrubs and skin lighteners.

 On the other hand, if your objective is to remove spots after acne, you need both a peel and a lightener.
 Hydroquinone usually is OK for fair skin, but it can be disastrous for Asian and African skin types, sometimes causing permanent black and blue discoloration of the skin.
-Arbutin, azelaic acid, kojic acid are safe for all skin types, but you should rotate products every time you finish a jar of the skin lightener.
+Arbutin, azelaic acid, kojic acid are safe for all skin types14, but you should rotate products every time you finish a jar of the skin lightener.
 This keeps you from reinforcing any undesirable changes that make occur as an unexpected “quirk” of your skin.